Yoast/wordpress-seo/packages/ui-library/readme.md

 # Welcome to the Yoast UI Library
 A React component library for building Yoast user interfaces.
-Please visit [the Storybook](https://ui-library.yoast.com/) for an overview of all available components and how to use them.
+Please visit [the Storybook](https://ui-library.yoast.com/) for an interactive overview of all available components and examples on how to use them.

 ## Installation
 Start with installing the package and its peer dependencies from NPM: